elle-j/thusly/playground/README.md

 ### Building the Project

-Run the below command to compile the C source code to Wasm and generate browser distribution files to `playground/dist`.
+Run the below command to compile the C source code to WebAssembly and generate browser distribution files to `playground/dist`.

 ```sh
 ./build_playground.sh